socius-org/icwsm-2024/_sources/intro.md

 Welcome to [the 18th International AAAI Conference on Web and Social Media](https://icwsm.org/2024/index.html/)!

 We're thrilled to present our tutorial **Scraping Reddit the Right Way: A Guide to Legal and Ethical Data Collection with RedditHarbor**.
-This tutorial is co-organized by socius and the Open Data Institute, featuring:
+This tutorial is co-organised by socius and the Open Data Institute, featuring:

 - Nick Oh, Principal Researcher at socius
 - Sasha Moriniere, Researcher at the Open Data Institute